 So yes, it is possible.
-It is YOU, the most precious ingredient in any journey.
+It is you, the most precious ingredient in any journey.
 In the case of IIT JAM Physics, all you need is the syllabus, good material to study from, and your desire to understand Physics.
 The more you invest in knowledge, the better it gets.

 Rather than joining coaching classes, it is better to self-study, which you anyway have to do in either case.
 You free up a lot of time by not joining one.
-Also, doing these classroom coaching apart from your regular college classes might burn you out.
+Also, doing this classroom coaching apart from your regular college classes might burn you out.

 Most of the students who join classes just require guidance and a proper material, not coaching.
 They end up spending time, efforts and money on something they don’t even need.